jimpil/clojuima/README.md

 * *calculate-indices* is interesting because in a tokenizing context it will allow us to reconstruct the indices given the original string and the individual tokens.
 This is important because if you've got for example a tokenizer, which has been implemented functionally instead of imperatively, it's very unlikely that you'll be able to get the indices out of it.
 You would typically supply a string and you'd get back a list of tokens.
 No state - no index...
 In order to make that tokenizer UIMA compatible, we need the indices no matter what.
 This is what this function does.
 It uses a Matcher object and loops through the tokens resetting the offset at the .end() of the last match.
 For this purposes of this demo we'll be using this function a lot.
 However, in a task other than tokenization or NER, you'd have to roll your own function to do the correct job.

 * *uima-compatible* is really the function that ties together all our previous efforts.
 It is where we were trying to get all this time, and as mentioned earlier, cannot be implemented with *proxy*.
 We are going to use UIMAProxy instead.
 IMO, the code in this function is pretty evident.
 It takes the 3 functions that are supposed to do the actual work.
 It uses uimaFIT's AnalysisEngineFactory to create a primitive-descriptor passing it our UIMAProxy (the Class object) and an array of Object parameters.
 These, as you might have guessed, are used in pairs inside uimaFIT.
-So since you see 6 Strings, you know you're setting 3 configuration parameters.
+So since you see 6 elements in the array, you know you're setting 3 configuration parameters.

 We've reached a crucial point...This is all the code we need in order to achieve our first objective.
 Let's try it out...go back to your REPL or start a new one and load the file as we did before.
 Now type: